kentanness/open-data-docs/docs/kyfromabove/README.md

 <b><u>KyTopoMapSeries: </u></b> <code>KyTopoMapSeries/</code> - There are three data resources in this folder - 1) KyTopo Map Series quadrangles in a Cloud Optimized GeoTIFF (COG) format, 2) KyTopo Map Series quadrangles with all collar information in a non-georeferenced PNG format for printing on a standard ARCH-D sized sheet, and 3) the KyTopo Map Series quadrangles tile grid in a geopackage format.
 The COGs were created using GDAL with JPEG compression at a 90% quality setting and the default 512x512 tile setting.

 <b><u>Spot Elevations: </u></b> <code>Spot Elevations/</code> - The data in this bucket includes spot elevations for the entire Commonwealth of Kentucky generated from the KyFromAbove Phase 1 LiDAR-derived digital elevation model (DEM) in a geopackage format.
 ArcGIS was used to create this dataset.
 Spot elevations for Phase 2 and Phase 3 will be generated upon completion of each Phase.

+<b><u>Cloud Storage Connection Files: </u></b> <code>CloudStorageConnectionFiles/</code> - A Cloud Storage Connections file for use within ArcGIS Pro is located in this directoy.
+It allows for direct access to individual DEMs and COPC files for display and processing.

 ### Project Phase Folder Naming Conventions